(613) 533-2901 (M.Sc. and Ph.D. Programs)

-Shared desk space with power and wireless hookup, as well as separate general meeting space, is available on the third floor of Carruthers Hall to MPH students during their program and to first year MSc students.
+Shared desk space with power and wireless hookup, as well as separate general meeting space, is available on the third floor of Carruthers Hall to M.P.H. students during their program and to first year M.Sc. students.
 Students are required to have their own computers.
 Upper year research students who are working on their theses typically arrange appropriate work space through their thesis supervisors.
-Photocopy, fax, and office supplies are provided on a cost-recovery basis.
 SAS and SPSS student licenses are available for free download through Queen’s Information Technology Services (ITS).

 The graduate program is administered under the rules and regulations of the School of Graduate Studies and Postdoctoral Affairs and applicants are accepted under these general regulations.

 M.Sc.
 Field of Study Epidemiology: Stuart, H.